devshane/cool-fish-functions/README.md

 Similar thing for somafm.com.
 No channel listing cuz hard.
 It also recognizes some environment variables:

 ```
-SOMA_HIDE_STDERR: set this to 1 to hide all stderr output
 SOMA_TITLE_ONLY : set this to 1 to only display song titles
 ```